 Live sports are exciting to watch.
 Especially during pivotal moments, like when a shot comes out of nowhere to win the game.
 These moments can also be exciting for the technical team responsible for delivering fluid, real-time action.
-Live sports streams, which must balance a number of technical considerations and trade-offs, average around 30 seconds behind the live game on the field.
+Live sports streams must balance several technical considerations and trade-offs, averaging around 30 seconds behind the live game on the field.
 Why the delay?

 While content delivery networks are essential, they cannot reduce the latency caused by other parts of the video workflow.
 For example, latency is added from the moment of ingest when an image is converted into a signal.
 The raw signal then must be converted into a compressed format and transmitted to the video processing center, usually off-site and often in the cloud, which can be impacted by available bandwidth and infrastructure.
-Next comes the work of transcoding and packaging the content for various devices and bandwidths.
+Next comes transcoding and packaging the content for various devices and bandwidths.
 Finally, as the stream is playing, advertising may be dynamically inserted into the stream just before it moves through the last mile of the Internet to the viewer’s device.
-It’s here that the player buffers, decodes, decompresses, and renders the final video segment.
+Here, the player buffers decode, decompresses, and renders the final video segment.
 That’s a lot of steps in between the team’s game-winning goal and the content delivery network.
 And they can add up, especially when it has to happen for millions of viewers all at once.
 Latency in Super Bowl live streams, for example, average 28 to 47 seconds.

-Reducing latency is an area of focus for us at Verizon Media.
-This effort involves researching and implementing incremental improvements across each of the processing steps and the other factors involved with delivering live streams.
+Reducing latency is an area of focus for us at Edgecast, now Edgio.
+This effort involves researching and implementing incremental improvements across each processing step and the other factors involved with delivering live streams.
 In this post, we look at what’s involved with one specific aspect of latency reduction – how our content delivery network handles the increased request volume that results from an increasingly popular low latency strategy – that of reducing segment size.

 In the quest to reduce time behind live, streaming service providers are starting to embrace the use of shorter HLS or DASH segment durations.
 This can significantly reduce latency, but it has trade-offs such as additional overhead and increased risk of rebuffering.
 Whether these trade-offs are worthwhile depends entirely on the priority placed on latency compared to other QoE considerations.
 In some situations, as noted above, low latency is a top priority, while in others, current latency levels may be acceptable to deliver personalized advertising, 4K programming, or to allow for editing live content.